 And last, the economic vulnerability of women that keeps them captive in exploitive jobs, abusive marriage, and prostitution, must be addressed with the provision of guaranteed livable income.

-This article was published in Vancouver Is Awesome
+The article was first published in Vancouver Is Awesome